Icon for gfsd IntelliJ IDEA

 4) Reduce code duplication by using @BeforeAll, @BeforeEach, @AfterAll, @AfterEach

+JUnit offers several annotations that allow you to specify if code should be executed before or after the methods within a test class are run.
 In addition to reducing code duplication, making use of these facilities will also increase the speed of your unit tests.
 It is, for instance, faster to set up an in-memory DB once for a test class rather than for every method call.

-Find the full list of supported annotations in the JUnit Documentation.
+Find the full list of supported annotations in the JUnit documentation.

-So let’s take a look at a unit test that makes use of these annotations:
+Let’s take a look at a unit test that makes use of these annotations:

 package com.symflower.demo.triangle;